nygeek/cnc/README.md

     * push the real part of x onto the stack
 1. rcl
     * replace x with the value in M
+1. setclamp
+    * set the clamp threshold to the value in x
 1. sin
     * replace x with sin(x)
 1. sqrt